 Introduction

 EDI has often been referred to as the lifeblood of the logistics industry.
-Implementing a proper EDI solution can do all kinds of incredible things for the shipping/logistics industry.
-It can improve operational efficiency, increase visibility into their supply chain, and most of all, strengthen customer relationships throughout their ecosystem.
+Implementing a proper EDI solution can do incredible things for the logistics industry.
+It can improve operational efficiency, increase visibility into the supply chain, and, most of all, strengthen customer relationships throughout the ecosystem.

-The EDI in the shipping industry helps manage the documentation for
+The EDI in the logistics industry helps manage the documentation for

 - Purchase orders